-- 2 out due to coronavirus - Reviewing plans to begin smoke detector inspections - Announced Food Drive to help residents in need.
+- Down 2 - Reviewing plans to begin smoke detector inspections - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
-Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items
+Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - o SFD reminds residents to be mindful and careful with smoking materials and other flammable items